Nyora railway station

 Nyora is a railway station on the former South Gippsland line in South Gippsland, Victoria, Australia.

-The station is now part of the South Gippsland Tourist railway, after passenger operations on the line ceased beyond Cranbourne station in 1993.
+The station was also formerly used as the northern terminus of the South Gippsland Tourist railway, after passenger operations on the line ceased beyond Cranbourne station in 1993.

-The station itself and outbuildings have been restored, albeit with a few changes, by the volunteers of the South Gippsland Railway.
+The station itself and outbuildings were restored, albeit with a few changes, by the volunteers of the South Gippsland Railway.
 This included painting, general repairs, and reinstatement of the floor in the main room, to form a public meeting and exhibition space.
+Since the Tourist Railway ceased operations in 2015, the station has become neglected, despite the opening of the Nyora to Loch section of the Great Southern Rail Trail in 2023.

-The station contains a nearly fully operational turntable (currently undergoing repairs).
+The station contains a nearly fully operational turntable.
 Nyora was the final station on the line from Melbourne before the Wonthaggi line branched off from the main South Gippsland (Port Albert / Woodside) line.

 Tourist train services to Nyora recommenced in January 2008, following a closure of the line from Loch for several years due to re-alignment works to the South Gippsland Highway including the Loch Bypass.
+However, these services have ceased with the extension of the railtrail.